-The holidays in Greece are celebrated with lots of food, symbols and tradition.
+Every holiday in Greece is celebrated with lots of food, symbols, and traditions.
+This is the same for welcoming the New Year.
 In this post, I have listed the most important New Year traditions in Greece.

-The most important of all New Year Traditions in Greece is Saint Basil or Agios Vassilis, the Greek Santa.
+The most important of all New Year Traditions in Greece is the name day of Saint Basil or Agios Vassilis, the Greek Santa.
 Saint Basil arrives a week after Christmas and brings presents for the children on New Year’s Eve.

 Basil the Great was born 330 AD and is one of the forefathers of the Greek Orthodox Church.
 There are many similarities with Saint Nicholas (the first Santa).
 They were both bishops and known for their kindheartedness, their compassion and their help to the unfortunate and homeless.